peejaywk/VinylRack/testing.md

 7. Repeat the above steps using a mobile device if possible

 #### Test Notes
 The On Sale page displayed all products that had the 'on_sale' flag set True.
-The currect percentage discount was visible below the image and the price had been reduced by the correct amount (see image below).
+The current percentage discount was visible below the image and the price had been reduced by the correct amount (see image below).

 ![Test-011-Image](/docs/images/Test-011b.png)